Rayji96/foundry-V5/README.md

 Bugs or feature requests created to this repository are greatly appreciate.
 Please use the [Issues](https://github.com/Rayji96/foundry-V5/issues) page for these!

-Please reach out to me at "weinerdolphin" or "veilza" on Discord with any pressing issues, I'd love to help you get your game running smoothly!
+You can also reach out to "weinerdolphin" or "veilza" on Discord, or leave a message in the #wod channel in the official Foundry Discord server, with any issues.
+We'd love to help you get your game running smoothly!

 Please check the issues list before suggesting new features.

 ## Credits

+### Core Developers
+* Lead System Developer: [Veilza]
+* Quality Assurance: [Rayji96]

 Huge thanks to these folks for their contributions!